Student Guide to Special Consideration

 - Explains the impact on your ability to complete your assessment.

-Applications without supporting evidence or incomplete applications will not be approved.
+Applications without supporting evidence or incomplete applications will not be assessed.

 Acceptable Evidence and Documentation includes: